Ntp-K/NarutoBoruto/README.md

 # Playground
-This is my playground where I do whatever I want to :) simple classification of Naruto and Boruto
+This is my playground where I do whatever I want to 🤯

 ## Topic
-1.NarutoBoruto : simple classification between Naruto and Boruto
+* NarutoBoruto : simple classification between Naruto and Boruto